doogie-bigmack/unifi_ai_agents_tuner/README.md

 ## Features

-- **Modular AI Agents:** That asses the network and make recommendations on how to improve the network and also human in the loop agent to continue to ask clarifying questions on recommendations.
+- **Modular AI Agents:** That assess the network and make recommendations on how to improve the network and also include a human-in-the-loop agent to continue asking clarifying questions on recommendations.
 - **Environment Configuration:** Securely manage API keys and model configurations using a `.env` file.
 - **Group Chat Management:** Efficiently handle group chat interactions with multiple agents.
 - **Logging & Error Handling:** Comprehensive logging for better debugging and error management.
 - **Scalable Architecture:** Designed for scalability and ease of maintenance.

 ## Technologies Used

 - **AI Framework:** Autogen AI Agent
 - **Environment Management:** `python-dotenv`